FAQ: What does it mean when I have a STAT appointment?

 What you can expect as an owner

 If your pet is scheduled for a STAT appointment, you’ll receive tailored drop-off and pickup instructions.
-Throughout the visit, our team will keep you updated, and we’ll call as soon as your pet is in recovery.
+During the visit, our team will keep you informed and call as soon as your pet is in recovery.
 Like all patients, STAT cases are never discharged until they’re fully awake, stable, and safe to go home.

 Urgent but never rushed

-Prioritizing STAT appointments doesn’t mean cutting corners—it means directing resources toward pets that need answers most urgently, while still maintaining the same level of safety and precision that every patient receives.
+Prioritizing STAT appointments doesn’t mean cutting corners — it means mobilizing resources for pets that need answers most urgently, while upholding the same safety, precision, and compassion that every patient receives.